A brand is a complex organism. This is part two in a series of articles in which we examine a successful brand’s component parts.

 When developing a tagline, stay away from ideas that are vague, bland, stale, or untruthful.
 And avoid making a statement that could just as easily describe a competitor.
 Remember, a tagline should make you stand out like, well, a thumb of approval.
 Unfortunately, many taglines — especially in the professional services — are limp, do-nothing slogans.

-Let’s look at taglines in use today that aren’t helping their businesses.
+Let’s look at taglines from recent history that didn’t help their businesses.

 “We make sure” (Fujitsu Siemens)